-I’ve traveled across the USA and other countries around the world speaking at conferences and in churches, a number of people have made comments to me that can be summarized like this:
+I’ve traveled across the USA and other countries around the world speaking at conferences and in churches, and a number of people have made comments to me that can be summarized like this:

 “The Western world is so permeated by moral relativism.
 Who would have thought generations ago that the worldview of the culture would be driven by such issues as gender, gay marriage, abortion, and so on?
 And whereas the church was once held in high esteem in the West, we now see an anti-Christian sentiment growing and Christian symbols being removed from public places.
 Once, the Bible was held in high regard in our government schools, but now it’s almost banned from such educational institutions.
-And so much of the church (including Christian educational institutions) has compromised God’s Word in Genesis, and also supports antibiblical positions like gay marriage and transgender.”
+And so much of the church (including Christian educational institutions) has compromised God’s Word in Genesis and also supports antibiblical positions like gay marriage and transgender.”

-After such comments, many people then say something like this to me: “Surely the Lord must be coming back soon.
+After such comments, many people then say something like this to me: “Surely, the Lord must be coming back soon.
 We must be living in days just like those of Noah when there was so much rebellion.”

 For all the ungodly behavior and rampant rebellion against God’s Word, I believe we are far from what it must have been like in Noah’s day.